 |Nutritional Guidelines (per serving)|

-Make a healthy whole grain barley pilaf recipe made with wild rice and cranberries and flavored with orange juice, a touch of salt and fresh parsley, with chopped walnuts for extra texture and protein.
+Make a healthy whole grain barley pilaf recipe with wild rice and cranberries and flavored with orange juice, a touch of salt and fresh parsley, with chopped walnuts for extra texture and protein.
 Barley pilaf is a nutritious and high-fiber side dish or vegetarian main dish.

 Or, use this mixed grain pilaf to stuff an acorn squash or another oven-roasted fall squash for a colorful fall or Thanksgiving dinner entree.